Can you make money trading with fundamentals?

 My decision on whether to invest is then based on the results of such an analysis.
 When I buy, I do not expect to sell until several years.
 As such I tend to relate fundamental analysis to long-term investing.

-However, I recently wrote an article for Seeking Alpha where I used fundamental analysis to determine a pair of stocks to trade.
+However, I have written an article for Seeking Alpha where I used fundamental analysis to determine a pair of stocks to trade.
 When you trade you have a much shorter investment time horizon.
 The trading mentality is also different from that of a long-term investor.

 This then begets the question.
 Can you make money trading with fundamentals?